-Both the House immigration bill, sponsored by Linda Sanchez (D-CA), and the Senate immigration bill has arrived.
+Both the House immigration bill, sponsored by Linda Sanchez (D-CA), and the Senate immigration bill have arrived.
 Mark Krikorian, Executive Director for the Center for Immigration Studies, says it will radically change the face of U.S. immigration policy.
 Senator Menendez (D-NY), who sponsored the Senate version of the bill, spoke by video conference about the bi-cameral bills.
 The Zoom video can be viewed here using the following access code: 5gL7&W#%.

 — FWD.us (@FWDus) February 18, 2021